TheDarven/TheDarven/README.md

-👋 Hi, I’m @TheDarven
+👋 Hi, I’m @TheDarven, a software engineer

-🎓 I'm studying computer science at Ensimag
+🎓 I studied computer science at Ensimag

-🔧 I'm working at Axopen

 👀 You can find out more about me here : https://www.lucasgeoffroy.fr/

-Look at my projects on [my Gitlab account](https://gitlab.com/TheDarven)
+Look at my others projects on [my Gitlab account](https://gitlab.com/TheDarven)